Scottish flag and the Union Jack

 Introduction

-O’Sullivan is one of the most famous journalist in American history.
+O’Sullivan is one of the most famous journalists in American history.
 He is the one who coined the expression “Manifest Destiny”.

 O’Sullivan wrote two important articles: “The Great Nation of Futurity” in 1839 and “Annexation” in 1845, where he added a justification to American expansion.